Edmund Phelps On Innovation, Prosperity, & The Good Life

 Can you share with our readers how your own career and personal experiences have shaped your views on the relationship between labor, innovation, and prosperity?

-Edmund Phelps: Starting in the nineteen sixties, as I worked on, issues of unemployment across various countries, I observed how cultural differences in workplaces, say, between The US and Europe affected economic outcomes.
-Conversations with Jean Paul deacon deepened my perspective on the related relationship between policy and social well-being.
+Edmund Phelps: Starting in the 1960s, as I worked on issues of unemployment across various countries, I observed how cultural differences in workplaces, say, between the US and Europe affected economic outcomes.
+Conversations with Jean Paul Fitoussi deepened my perspective on the relationship between policy and social well-being.

 A Best Book in Economics for 2023. - Martin Wolf, Financial Times